orbeon/orbeon-forms-doc/configuration/advanced/security.md

 ### Cross site request forgery

-Cross-site request forgery (XSRF) can be understood in 2 ways.
+Cross-site request forgery is often abbreviated CSRF or XSRF.
+We'll use CSRF here.
+There are two ways to think about CSRF:

-The first way is the risk of using Orbeon to perform CSRF attacks on another site.
-This relies on the ability for users to inject content into an Orbeon Forms page.
-Orbeon takes steps to protect pages against this, as documented above.
+1. The first is the risk of using Orbeon to launch CSRF attacks on another site.
+This would require users to be able to inject content into an Orbeon Forms page.
+Orbeon takes steps to prevent this, as covered in the documentation above.

-The second way is the risk of using another site to trick Orbeon into doing something bad, such as modifying instance data or calling services.

-The key trick with CSRF is that the third-party site contains URLs, or is able to control a form submission, that can target Orbeon Forms into performing actions that otherwise would only be possible by the user of Orbeon Forms.

-Based on our understanding of CSRF, the measures above appear to make an XSRF attack difficult.
-The user would need to be able to `POST` via Fetch or an HTML form, and to guess a valid UUID and sequence number.
-Even so, in this case only actions that the user of the form could perform would be possible.
-Note that such some actions could be dangerous: for example a "delete" button on the page could do harm.
-However again this would require the attacker to guess a lot about the possible requests first.

-The [Wikipedia page about CSRF][4] confirms that some of the measures above are effective:

-* "Requiring a secret, user-specific token in all form submissions and side-effect URLs prevents CSRF; the attacker's site cannot put the right token in its submissions"  This is handled by the unique UUID and request number used by Orbeon in all requests.
-* "`GET` requests never have a permanent effect" is implemented by Orbeon Forms.
+2. The second is the risk of another site tricking Orbeon Forms into performing an action the user didn't want.
+In this scenario, the malicious site would make the browser do a form POST to the Orbeon Forms server.
+Two things prevent this:
+    - When Orbeon Forms creates a page, it generates a random unique UUID for that page.
+Any request from that page needs this UUID.
+An attacker would need to know that UUID to pull off a CSRF attack.
+    - Unless your application server is set up to create a session cookie with `SameSite=None`, the session cookie Orbeon Forms uses won't be sent by browsers on cross-site requests.
+With Tomcat, the `SameSite` attribute isn't set by default, and modern browsers automatically apply `SameSite=Lax` to cookies without an explicit `SameSite` setting, which keeps things secure.

 ### Communication with services